Dangers Exist On Every Trail

 9. Pocket Knife or Multi-Tool

 Having a pocket knife can be useful in many situations such as helping with shelter building or firewood collecting.
 But even better is a multi-tool that contains knives, screwdrivers and scissors.
 It’s useful because it can handle many tasks and pack small.
 Interesting uses include opening cans or removing thorns from fingers with tweezers.
-For day hiking I like models with the knife-scissors-tweezers combinations.
+For day hiking my friends and I use models with the knife-scissors-tweezers combinations.

 10. Sun Protection